 Good foot health is especially important for senior citizens.
 The longer your feet stay healthy, the longer you can maintain an active lifestyle.
 Simply follow these 5 guidlines.

 Principle One: Proper foot hygiene.
-Simple daily routines can go a long way when it comes to promoting foot health amoung senior citizens.
+Simple daily routines can go a long way when it comes to promoting foot health among senior citizens.
 Feet should be washed daily, taking special care to wash between the toes.
 Just as important as daily washing is making sure the feet are dried thoroughly.
-Damp feet in shoes can lead to infections such as funal toenails and athelets foot.
+Damp feet in shoes can lead to infections such as fungal toenails and athelet's foot.
 Footwear should also be kept clean and dry.
 Rotate footwear regularly and purchase shoes with removable insoles - a feature that makes it easier to thoroughly dry shoes overnight.

 Principle Two: Regular foot inspections.
 If left untreated, small cuts and sore spots on the feet can lead to more serious infections.
 Foot ulcers (open wounds on the feet) are common amound senior citizens who fail to notice minor foot injuries early on.
 Reduced nervous sensation and circulation in the feed mean that the feet will need to be inspected visually.
 A family member or a trip to your Podiatrist can assist in inspection of the feet.